-- The practice had a mission statement which reflected their vision. - Some of the staff we spoke with were not aware of the practice's vision or mission statement. - The practice planned its services to meet the needs of the practice patient population.
+- The practice had a statement of purpose which reflected their vision. - Staff we spoke with were aware of the practice's vision or mission statement. - The practice planned its services to meet the needs of the practice patient population.

 Culture